-Infections caused by antibiotic-resistant bacteria are harder to treat, usually last longer, often result is longer stays in hospital and are associated with more complications.
+Infections caused by antibiotic-resistant bacteria are harder to treat, usually last longer, often result in longer stays in hospital and are associated with more complications.
 In serious cases they can cause death.

-In New Zealand, the occurrence of antibiotic-resistant bacteria is increasing.
+In Aotearoa New Zealand, the occurrence of antibiotic-resistant bacteria is increasing.
 Examples of antibiotic-resistant bacteria include:

 - Methicillin-resistant Staphylococcus aureus (MRSA) – a group of bacteria (called Staphylococcus aureus) that are resistant to commonly used penicillin-like antibiotics

 - Extended spectrum beta-lactamases (ESBL) – chemicals produced by some bacteria that prevent certain antibiotics from working.

 - Vancomycin-resistant enterococci (VRE) – a group of bacteria (called enterococci) that are resistant to the antibiotic vancomycin.

 How can antibiotic resistance be prevented?